Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Methods

-Here, $q_{lm}$ is a complex number depending on all spherical harmonics $Y_{lm}$ of order $l$ and where integers $m \in \{-l,\ldots,l\}$, for a pair of particles with center-to-center vector separation $\bm r_{ij}$.
-In Eq. (\ref{Eq:OP-2}), $q_{lm}$ is averaged over both particle $i$ and its neighbors $N_b$, enhancing the ability to distinguish between different crystal structures \cite{Lechner2008}.
-Particles are considered neighbors if their separation is less than the distance corresponding to the first minimum of the radial distribution function.
 The spherical harmonics of orders $l=4$ and $l=6$ are used in the present study to identify structures with four-fold symmetry, such as body-centered cubic (BCC), and six-fold symmetry, for hexagonal close packed (HCP) and face-centered cubic (FCC), respectively.
-Particles are classified as crystalline if $\bar q_6\ge0.29$ and further categorized as BCC for $\bar q_4\le0.05$, HCP for $0.05<\bar q_4\le0.1$, and FCC for $\bar q_4 >0.1$ \cite{Lechner2008, Kratzer2015}.
-Based on the average local-order parameter, the structure can be further quantified in terms of fractions of BCC, HCP and FCC crystals as well as the liquid (amorphous) phase.
+Particles are classified as crystalline if $\bar q_6\ge0.29$ and further categorized as BCC for $\bar q_4\le0.05$, HCP for $0.05<\bar q_4\le0.1$, and FCC for $\bar q_4 >0.1$ \citep{Lechner2008, Kratzer2015}.
+Based on the average local-order parameter, the structure can be further quantified in terms of fractions of BCC, HCP and FCC crystals as well as the fluid (amorphous) phase.

 In the Results section, we will report the particle-phase osmotic pressure in connection with phase behavior.
 Osmotic pressure is defined as the negative of one third of the trace of the stress.
 The particle-phase stress $\mathbf\Sigma^P$ in a freely-draining suspension arises from the presence of the particles --- the ideal osmotic pressure --- as $nkT\textbf{I}$, and the interparticle elastic stress $\textbf{\textit{r}} \textbf{\textit{F}}^P$ due to interactions: